camunda-community-hub/camunda-platform-7-osgi/README.md

 |                       4.x.0  |         |         |         |         |         |         |    X    |         |         |
 |                       5.0.0  |         |         |         |         |         |         |         |         |    X    |

+Starting with version 5.1.0 the versioning scheme changed slightly.
+Like the 1.x.0 version, an update of the camunda BPM platform is back to being a minor version increase.
+Additionally, as long as there are no binary incompatibilities camunda OSGi is kept backwards compatible as much as possible.

 For more detailed descriptions please check the release notes of the individual releases.

 ## Get started